roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

   <p style="text-align:center">What are the Types of Audits?</p>
 </div>
 When I worked as a manager at a Telecom company in South Africa, we had two ladies that visited our offices once a year to do that <strong>dreaded</strong> audit.<br>
-It was a comprehensive audit that covered all out (management) responsibilities, ranging from Health and Safety, Finance, Company Policies, Personnel development and many more.<br>
+It was a comprehensive audit that covered all our (management) responsibilities, ranging from Health and Safety, Finance, Company Policies, Personnel development and many more.<br>
 You name it and it was in the audit.<br>
-Theses audits were critical to us managers, as it was part of out KPI's and had a personal weight in our final assessments with our supervisor.<br>
+Theses audits were critical to us managers, as it was part of our KPI's (Key Performance Indicators) and had a personal weight in our final assessments with our supervisor.<br>
 Now, you know, that feeling that one gets deep in ones stomach, well I promised myself that I would not get that feeling the following year when they visited my section again. <br>
-So what did I do?
+So what did I do?<br>
 I spoke to Theo, my fellow colleague.<br>
 The two of us occupied the first floor of the telecom exchange and both were managers.<br>
-Theo, Grace (our admin support), and I reserved a few hours on Fridays morning to work on all the requirements needed for preparing for our audits.<br>
+Theo, Grace (our admin support), and I reserved a few hours on Friday morning's to work on all the requirements needed for preparing for our audits.<br>
-We made it fun, one of us alternatively brining the blue-berry muffins for those Friday sessions. <br>
+We made it fun, one of us alternatively bringing the blue-berry muffins for those Friday sessions. <br>
 We Planned, and prioritized our work, making sure to put into place all those items that needed attention first, working through each item until all was in place.<br>
 I used my skills as a programmer and designed a Web page, posting all the policies, work instructions, H@S briefings, etc, that were relevant to my personnel on this web.<br>
 This gave my personnel quick and easy access to all the relevant documentation they needed.<br>